Skip to content

 Note

-Single machine deployment is only applicable for POC environments, not for production environments.
+Standalone deployment is only suitable for POC environments, not for production environments.

 1. Prerequisites

-• Hostnames can be configured; hostnames should not contain underscores.
+• The hostname can be configured; the hostname should not contain underscores.

 • Node time synchronization.

 • Run the sealos run command on the first node of the Kubernetes cluster.
-Currently, nodes outside the cluster are not supported for cluster installation.
+Cluster installation from nodes outside the cluster is currently not supported.

-• It is recommended to use a clean operating system to create a cluster.
-Do not install Docker manually.
+• It is recommended to use a clean operating system to create the cluster.
+Do not install Docker yourself.

 • Supports using containerd as the container runtime.